- Let a private guide show you Seville's best rooftops at sunset

 At the end of the tour, your guide will drop you off at a recommended tapas bar for lunch.
 You'll then have the afternoon to continue exploring Seville at your own pace.

 Day 4: Drive from Seville to Córdoba - Guided Tour - Train to Madrid

 During the excursion, you'll get a private tour of the breathtaking Mezquita, a pagan temple that was converted into the great mosque of the Ummayad caliphate and later transformed into a Catholic church (yet it retains much of the original mosque).
-In addition, you'll visit The Alcázar of the Catholic Kings, where Christopher Columbus negotiated and gained approval for his voyage west in search of the Indies, and the winding side streets of the Jewish Quarter.
+In addition, you'll visit the Alcázar de los Reyes Cristianos, where Christopher Columbus negotiated and gained approval for his voyage west in search of the Indies, and the winding side streets of the Jewish Quarter.